Senate Bill No. 30

 The committee shall continue to exist pursuant to the provisions of article ten, chapter four of this code until July 1, 1999, to allow for the completion of a preliminary performance review by the joint committee on government operations.

-(NOTE: The purpose of this bill is to create an exemption for autocycles, which are enclosed three-wheel motorcycles that are equipped with safety belts, airbags, a roll bar, a windshield, wipers and a steering wheel.
+NOTE: The purpose of this bill is to create an exemption for autocycles, which are enclosed three wheel motorcycles that are equipped with safety belts, a rollbar, a windshield, wipers and a steering wheel.
 A person may operate an autocycle with a valid driver's license and is exempt from the motorcycle examination, licensing and endorsement requirements set forth in article two, chapter seventeen-b of this code.
 The bill would also exempt autocycles from helmet and certain other safety requirements set forth in §17C-15-44.
-The bill also strikes obsolete language.